tus/tus-v2/draft-tus-httpbis-resumable-uploads-protocol.md

 The client MAY automatically attempt upload resumption when the connection is terminated unexpectedly, or if a server error status code between 500 and 599 (inclusive) is received.
 The client SHOULD NOT automatically retry if a client error status code between 400 and 499 (inclusive) is received.

 File metadata can affect how servers might act on the uploaded file.
-Clients can send Representation Metadata (see {{Section 8.3 of HTTP}}) in the Upload Transfer Procedure request that starts an upload.
+Clients can send Representation Metadata (see {{Section 8.3 of HTTP}}) in the Upload Creation Procedure request that starts an upload.
 Servers MAY interpret this metadata or MAY ignore it.
-Clients SHOULD NOT send representation metadata in subsequent Upload Transfer Procedure requests and servers SHOULD ignore representation received in subsequent requests.
 The `Content-Type` header can be used to indicate the MIME type of the file.
 The `Content-Disposition` header can be used to transmit a filename.
 If included, the parameters SHOULD be either `filename`, `filename*` or `boundary`.

 ## Feature Detection

-If the client has no knowledge of whether the server supports resumable upload, the Upload Transfer Procedure MAY be used with some additional constraints.
-In particular, the `Upload-Offset` header field ({{upload-offset}}) and the `Upload-Incomplete` header field ({{upload-incomplete}}) MUST NOT be sent in the request if the server support is unclear.
+If the client has no knowledge of whether the server supports resumable upload, the Upload Creation Procedure MAY be used with some additional constraints.
+In particular, the `Upload-Incomplete` header field ({{upload-incomplete}}) MUST NOT be sent in the request if the server support is unclear.
 This allows the upload to function as if it is a regular upload.

-If the server detects the Upload Transfer Procedure with neither the `Upload-Offset` header nor the `Upload-Incomplete` header, and it supports resumable upload, an informational response with `104 (Upload Resumption Supported)` status MAY be sent to the client while the request body is being uploaded.
+If the server detects the Upload Creation Procedure and it supports resumable upload, an informational response with `104 (Upload Resumption Supported)` status MAY be sent to the client while the request body is being uploaded.

 The client MUST NOT attempt to resume an upload if it did not receive the `104 (Upload Resumption Supported)` informational response, and it does not have other signals of whether the server supporting resumable upload.

-If the client is aware of the server support, it SHOULD start an upload with the `Upload-Offset` header set to 0 in order to prevent the unnecessary informational response.

 ## Draft Version Identification

 > **RFC Editor's Note:**  Please remove this section and `Upload-Draft-Interop-Version` from all examples prior to publication of a final version of this document.

-The current interop version is 1.
+The current interop version is 2.

 Client implementations of draft versions of the protocol MUST send a header field `Upload-Draft-Interop-Version` with the interop version as its value to its requests.
 Its ABNF is